AtActionPark/Pianissimo/README.md

 Set of solfege helpers for notes, intervals, chords and scales

+Can be installed via nmp, or by copying the solfegeBundle.js in your project

 #### Create a solfege object
 ```javascript
     const solfege = require('../solfege');